Nelarius/playground/README.md

   * Add handler for text input event
   * add handler for keyup input event

 Remember to distinguish between hard and soft errors.
-Hard errors occur in palces like `Bundle` where an off-by one error leads to corrupted state.
+Hard errors occur in places like `Bundle` where an off-by one error leads to corrupted state.
 Soft errors occur e.g. when a user supplies an incorrect file name.
 The program still works correctly, it just has been given incorrect information.

 ## Dependencies
 ### SDL2